Armagh Planetarium: History

-Technical innovation
+Technology

-Under the directorship of Terence Murtagh in the 1970s, Armagh Planetarium introduced many new technologies.
-Murtagh recognised the possibility of exploiting the new technology of video projectors to provide the show’s special effects, eliminating entirely the need for dozens of slide projectors.
-Video tape recorders were very new and rare at this time and this research was very ambitious with many technical hurdles standing in the way.
+Under the directorship of Terence Murtagh in the 1970s, Armagh Planetarium introduced several new technologies.
+Murtagh recognised the possibility of exploiting the new technology of video projectors to provide the show's special effects, eliminating the need for dozens of slide projectors.
+Video tape recorders were new and rare at this time and this research was ambitious with many technical hurdles standing in the way.
 Off-the-shelf video projectors had to be optically and electronically modified to present natural-looking images of celestial bodies on the dome.
 The system he introduced remained in place until computer controlled laserdisc players replaced the videotape players in the 1980s.
-This development was a great success and Armagh Planetarium was the first planetarium in the world to project video on its dome.
+This development meant that Armagh Planetarium was the first planetarium in the world to project video on its dome.
 Other planetaria around the world followed this lead.

-Armagh Planetarium pioneered the introduction of an electronic audience participation system.
+Armagh Planetarium also pioneered the introduction of an electronic audience participation system.
 This allowed the audience to control the show themselves.
 Each seat was fitted with a small keypad, using this device the audience could use their buttons to respond to multiple-choice quizzes in the show, be polled on their preferences and even steer the direction of the show by selecting the topics.
-Space Odyssey, created in Armagh in the 1980s and scripted by Ian Ridpath, was the world’s first ever completely interactive planetarium show.
-This innovation has spread to planetaria worldwide.
+Space Odyssey, created in Armagh in the 1980s and scripted by Ian Ridpath, was the world's first ever completely interactive planetarium show.
+This innovation has also since spread to other planetaria.

-The Planetarium today
+Refurbishment

 Before reopening on 31 July 2006, Armagh Planetarium underwent a major refurbishment.
-The building was totally refurbished to make it more comfortable and environmentally friendly.
-These improvements saw the complete rebuilding of the Digital Theatre to accommodate 93 visitors and the installation of a new Bose Corporation stereo sound system, an advanced LED lighting suite and a Digistar 3 fulldome video projection system.
+The building was totally refurbished to make it "more comfortable and environmentally friendly".
+These improvements saw the complete rebuilding of the digital theatre to accommodate 93 visitors and the installation of a new Bose Corporation stereo sound system, an updated LED lighting suite and a Digistar 3 fulldome video projection system.

 Armagh Planetarium maintains an outreach programme.
 Planetarium staff travel to venues such as schools and science festivals to deliver presentations on astronomy and other sciences.
 A thirty-seat inflatable planetarium is used for most of these visits.

 On 7 December 2006, the Armagh Planetarium building was dedicated to the memory of Eric Lindsay in a ceremony led by Archbishop Robin Eames.

-The projectors
+Projectors

 Armagh Planetarium has used a series of projectors of increasing sophistication and capability.
-The first projector was the Goto Mars (1968–1977), an example of advanced 1960s technology.
+The first projector was the Goto Mars (1968–1977).
 It included individual lamps to project images of the Sun, Moon and planets.
 This was followed by a Viewlex-Minolta Roman IIb (1977–1994), which is still in use in its current home at South Downs Planetarium in England.
 The first digital projector installed in Armagh was an Evans and Sutherland Digistar 1 (1994–1995).
-Armagh was the first planetarium in the UK to use this new technology but it was soon replaced by the even more advanced Digistar 2 (1995–2006).
-The latest Digistar 7 is a new state-of-the-art computer system projecting full-colour fulldome video across the entire dome.
+Armagh was the first planetarium in the UK to use this new technology but it was soon replaced by the more advanced Digistar 2 (1995–2006).
+The latest Digistar 7 is a "state-of-the-art" computer system projecting full-colour fulldome video across the entire dome.